jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 Solder these connections then trim any excess.

+Now it is time to complete the connection between the MCU and the PulseSensor.

 We highlight again here that the wires for the PulseSensor must go through the rectangular slot in the electronic case lid.
-If you forget to do this, it simply requires desolder, moving the wires through the slot, then resoldering.
-We recommend doing this on the PulseSensor if needed as the pin holes on the MCU are very small and not conducive to easy resoldering.
+If you forget to do this, don't worry.
+Simply desolder the connections on the PulseSensor, thread the wires correctly, then resolder.

+We do not recommend resoldering the connection from the MCU side as the pins are very small and not conducive to easy resoldering.

-Here is an example photo of the PulseSensor with wires, not yet connected to the MCU, but with the wires properly slotted through the electronic case lid.
+Below is an example demonstrating the PulseSensor with wires properly threaded through the rectangular slot in the electronic case lid.
+Again this photo is for illustrative purpose and we recommend connecting the PulseSensor to the wires after they have already been attached to the MCU.

 <br>
 <div align="center">